American Psychological Foundation Board of Trustees

 Anthony Jackson, PhD

-Dr. Jackson is executive director of the International Studies Schools Network at Asia Society, where he leads an effort to create a network of small, effective, internationally-themed secondary schools across the country.
+Anthony Jackson is executive director of the International Studies Schools Network at Asia Society, where he leads an effort to create a network of small, effective, internationally-themed secondary schools across the country.
 Before joining Asia Society, he acted as vice president for development and communications at the Galef Institute in Los Angeles.
-Dr. Jackson, trained in both developmental psychology and education, is one of the nation’s leading experts on secondary school reform and adolescent development.
+Jackson, trained in both developmental psychology and education, is one of the nation’s leading experts on secondary school reform and adolescent development.
 After a stint on Capitol Hill as a congressional science fellow, he became a senior staff member on the Select Committee on Children, Youth and Families.
-Dr. Jackson later directed the Carnegie Corporation Task Force on the Education of Young Adolescents, created and directed the Turning Points network and co-authored “Turning Points 2000.”
+Jackson later directed the Carnegie Corporation Task Force on the Education of Young Adolescents, created and directed the Turning Points network and co-authored “Turning Points 2000.”
 Prior to his work at the Galef Institute, he was a director of the Walt Disney Company’s Disney Learning Partnership, where he designed and oversaw the Creative Learning Communities network of reforming elementary schools.

 Ronald F. Levant, EdD, ABPP